Her Campus Logo Her Campus Logo

 The Stories That Taught Me

 As a South Asian girl, I never expected to find pieces of myself in East Asian media.
-But when nothing else felt quite right, when I felt distant from the world around me, unsure of my own identity, it was Japanese city pop, anime, and Korean dramas that helped me understand who I was.
+But when nothing else felt quite right, when I felt distant from the world around me and unsure of my own identity, it was the immersion of anime and Korean dramas that helped me understand the foundations of who I was.

-Anime and K-dramas became my escape, but more importantly, they became my teachers.
-Watching Vinland Saga was as life-changing as people describe it to be.
-I watched Thorfinn, the protagonist, lose himself to anger, blinded by grief and vengeance, only to go on a journey that led him somewhere unexpected: toward peace.
+Anime and K-dramas spoke to the part of me that inherently craves a coalescence between creative expression and autonomous purpose.
+So, it came as no surprise when they became my teachers.
+Watching Vinland Saga, a tale of inequity, loss, and revenge, was as life-changing as people described it to be.
+I watched Thorfinn, the protagonist, lose himself to anger, blinded by grief and vengeance, only to go on a journey leading him towards something unexpected and a little absurd: peace.

-Thorfinn had seen horrors, endured unimaginable pain, and yet he learned to let go.
-He found a way to exist in the world without being consumed by the past.
-I didn’t just watch his journey—I felt it.
-It made me realize how much anger I had been holding onto.
-Anger at myself, at my inability to express who I was.
-Anger at the world, at the small, trivial things, like my hair refusing to cooperate with my hair clip.
-It was a tiny shift, but it changed everything.
+Thorfinn had seen horrors, endured unimaginable pain, and yet he learned to let it all go.
+He found a way to exist in the world without being consumed by the past while I had been consumed by his journey.
+It made me realize how much anger I laughably held onto.
+I harboured anger at myself and my inability to express who I was, at the world and the inadequate, trivial things, like my hair refusing to cooperate with my hair clip.
+It had felt like such a microscopic recast, but it changed everything.
 I learned to live with peace, to soften the way I viewed myself and the world, and to try a new hairstyle if nothing else worked.

-Then there was Bloodhounds.
-Gun-woo, the main lead, became a quiet revelation.
-He had endured hardships before the show even introduced him to us, and he only faced more as the story progressed.
+Then there was Bloodhounds, an action-filled tale of two boxers courageously rejecting the injustice of Korean loan sharks.
+Gun-woo, the main lead, felt like looking into a mirror.
+He endured hardships before the show even introduced him to us, and he only faced more as the story progressed.
 Yet, no matter how much he suffered, he never soured.
 He remained one of the most respectful, soft-hearted characters, even as an incredible fighter.
-He could throw punches in the boxing ring with incredible strength, yet his demeanor never faltered.
+He could throw punches in the boxing ring with unyielding strength, yet his demeanour never stuttered.

 This recognition hit me deeply.
-I had spent so long feeling like I needed to be tougher, sharper, less obliging.
-But Gun-woo showed me that softness isn’t weakness.
-He showed me that I could stand up for myself and fight for what I believe in without losing the kindness at my core.
+I spent an eternity feeling as though I needed to be tougher, sharper, less obliging.
+But Gun-woo showed me softness isn’t weakness.
+He showed me I could stand up for myself and fight for what I believe in without losing the kindness at my core.
 I didn’t have to change who I was, I just had to embrace it.

 The lessons didn’t stop there.

-Studio Ghibli’s dreamy worlds, the soft romances of K-dramas like 20th Century Girl—they taught me about love, but not just the kind you share with someone else.
-They taught me how to love myself.
-I had spent so much of my life chasing expectations, forcing myself onto a path that was suffocating me.
-But these stories showed me another way.
-They taught me that love should be soft, nurturing, and patient.
-That the kind of love I sought in a partner was also the kind of love I needed to give myself.
-To see myself fully, to appreciate every part of who I was.
+Studio Ghibli’s dreamy worlds, the soft romances of K-dramas like 20th Century Girl—they taught me about love.
+Though they had graced me with countless imaginings of the love you share with another, I learned how that love could be displaced onto the Self.
+A leaden portion of my life had been exchanged for chasing expectations and forcing my being onto a path entirely too suffocating, but these stories showed me there was another way.
+They taught me love should be soft, nurturing, and patient.
+That the kind of love I sought in a partner was also the kind of love I needed to give myself in order to see myself fully and appreciate every part of who I was.

-Without realizing it, I had begun to love myself into new possibilities.
+Without realizing it, I began to love myself into new possibilities.
 New futures, unbound by expectation.
 New experiences, risks, and opportunities I once would have shied away from.
 I loved myself into being boundless.

 And to think, it all started with a bunch of pixels on my screen.